telerik/maui-docs/controls/datagrid/commands/editing.md

 dataGrid.Commands.Add(new CommitEditCommand());
 ```

-Define the RadDataGrid in XAML:
+Define the DataGrid in XAML:

 <snippet id='datagrid-commands-editing'/>
 ```XAML